 If you are unwilling or unable to make a significant investment in time and resources to learn, use and participate in this medium, it is questionable that you will realize any meaningful business value.
 Just having a Twitter account or a Facebook page is not a recipe for success.
 In fact, I would argue that what you get out of social media is exactly correlated to what you put into it.

-Today, more than ever, the development, integration and use of these emerging marketing tools demands a solid brand positioning and clear strategy.
+Today, more than ever, the development, integration, and use of these emerging marketing tools demand a solid brand positioning and clear strategy.
 Couple this with measurable business objectives and they can serve as a foundation on which to build a social media success.
 Without them, any experimentation with social media may be as rewarding as a dose of snake oil.